Equality Rep - FAQs

 How can I make suggestions or feedback?

-If you have any suggestions, please email Anna Mehta.
+If you have any suggestions, please email Denise Christie.

-To hear from active Equality Reps, please read our case studies - available to download from the right hand panel.
+To hear from active Equality Reps, please read our case studies - available to download from the 'Related resources' panel on this page.